xexyl/sgit/README.md

 because it would empty `sgit`!

-## More about options and the tool itself
+## More about options and the tool itself:

 A man page exists for this tool with more about the tool and the options.
 It has some examples but it might be more useful to see the [Examples](#examples) in